m50d/m50d.github.com/_posts/2018-12-23-the-next-generation.md

 ![](/suggest.jpg)

 Look at that smug grin.
-Would you buy a used car from this woman?
+Would you buy a used robot from this woman?